HEEM

 What did I learn?
 What could I have done differently?
 What's next?

-Prior to this case study, I had designed most of my case studies responsively for desktop, tablet, and mobile views.
-So not only did I learn how to conceptualize a solely mobile app with AR capabilities from scratch, but I focused on the real estate industry.
-I had to research more about the basics of real estate and leasing properties from both tenant and broker/business sides to understand who I am designing for and how to make it work for them.
+For me, developing HEEM was an interesting and tricky experience from a UX perspective.
+Up until this point, I had designed responsively for both desktop, tablet, and mobile devices.
+Not only was I challenged to conceptualize a mobile app with AR capabilities from scratch, but I was focusing on real estate.
+I had to learn more about the basics of real estate and leasing properties from both tenant and broker/business sides to understand who I am designing for and how to make it work for them.

 On a technical level, I learned how to design AR capabilities in my mock wireframes.
-Because AR was a challenging component to add to a mobile UX prototype, I brainstormed a variety of ways AR could be used on HEEM’s camera and navigation settings.
+Because mobile AR was a challenging component to incorporate in a UX prototype, I brainstormed a variety of ways AR could be presented through HEEM’s camera and navigation settings.

 If I had more time to explore the HEEM app, I would address the following:

-1. Expand the prototype to further address the business side of real estate.
+2. Further expanding the prototype to address the business side of real estate.

-2. Conduct more usability tests that explore HEEM's current prototype scenarios.
+3. Conducting more usability tests that enhance and explore HEEM's current prototype scenarios.

-This would include scenarios such as editing reservations and using AR markers for damages, outlets, and wiring in the apartment interiors.
+This would include scenarios such as editing reservations and using visual markers for outlets and wiring in the apartment interiors.

-Overall I felt accomplished because I challenged myself to design with AR and approach something as nuanced as the rental process.
+Overall I felt accomplished because I pushed myself to experiment with AR as nuanced as the rental process on mobile screens.

 Phase 2